SQL Server Authentication and Authorization on Azure with Managed Identities

 A Managed Identity source of truth is within Azure AD.
 If we want to add a Managed Identity as a user to a SQL database we are not making a copy, we are just making a reference where the incoming identity can be looked up.

 A SQL Command can be executed through multiple routes.
 But we don’t want to give this responsibility to a human.
 Everything should be automated by design.
+During my own implementation I’ve noticed that there are two types of commands that can be executed that will have the same end result.

-Option 1: From External
+Option 1: From external

 CREATE USER [NameOfManagedIdentity] FROM EXTERNAL PROVIDER;